fparma/fpz/README.md

 ### Zones

-Put down a trigger and enter `true` as the condition (nothing else required) and put the following into activation field
+Put down a trigger and enter `true` as the condition, server only and put the following into activation field

 `[thisTrigger] call fpz_api_fnc_registerZone;`